-Foot melanoma is a type of cancer that affects the skin cells in the foot.
-In cancer, cells grow too fast and do not die off as healthy cells do.
+Foot melanoma is a type of cancer that affects the pigment-producing skin cells in the foot.
+Around 3–15% of melanomas occur on the foot.

 Various types of melanoma can appear on the foot and under the toenails.

 The first sign of melanoma is often a change in the size, shape, color, or texture of an existing mole.
 However, it may also present as a new mole.

 However, identifying changes in moles is crucial to catching melanoma early.
 This applies to any unusual sores, lumps, blemishes, or markings on the surface of the skin.
 Most melanomas have a black or blue-black area.

-- Border: The lesion has an irregular, ragged or indistinct border.
+- Border: The lesion has an irregular, ragged, or indistinct border.

 - Color: The lesion is more than one color.

 - Diameter: The lesion has a diameter greater than 6 millimeters.